firetreedesign/church-metrics-dashboard/readme.txt

 Available Display Periods:
 * This Week
+* This Week Last Year
 * Last Week
 * This Month
+* This Month Last Year
 * Last Month
 * This Year
 * Last Year